-Dental therapists were introduced in Alaska in 2004 by the Alaska Native Tribal Health Consortium, to help the tribal communities living there.
+Dental therapists were introduced in Alaska in 2004 by the Alaska Native Tribal Health Consortium to help the state’s tribal communities.
 They were allowed to practice in compliance with federal regulations and were the first such dental providers in the country.
 It is worth noting that dental therapists in Alaska practice under the general supervision of dentists.

 As reported by the Native Dental Therapy Initiative, the introduction of the dental therapists in Alaska has extended the reach of dental care to include thousands of locals who would have possibly gone without it.
-The success of the Alaska initiative made various state legislatures, enacting laws authorizing dental therapists to offer professional services to improve oral care.
+The success of the Alaska initiative inspired various state legislatures to enact laws authorizing dental therapists to offer professional services to improve oral care.

 Minnesota authorized the use of dental therapists in 2009.
-According to Minnesota laws, dental therapists should practice in areas that serve underserved communities.
-These areas may include assisted living facilities, VA clinics, and hospitals, federally qualified health centers, mobile dental units, or home-bound patient homes.
-Also, dental therapists may work in private clinics in which at least 50% of the patient base has a chronic condition, is on public programs, uninsured, or is from low-income areas.
+According to Minnesota laws, dental therapists should practice in areas that cater to underserved communities.
+These areas may include assisted living facilities, VA clinics and hospitals, federally qualified health centers, mobile dental units, or home-bound patient homes.
+Also, dental therapists may work in private clinics in which at least 50 percent of the patient base has a chronic condition, is on public programs, uninsured, or is from low-income areas.

-To be allowed to practice in Minnesota, dental therapists should pass the same clinical exams as dentists, for the dental services they are allowed to offer.
-More so, they are required to operate under the supervision of a dentist.
+To be allowed to practice in Minnesota, dental therapists should pass the same clinical exams as dentists for the dental services they are allowed to offer.
+They are also required to operate under the supervision of a dentist.
 The supervising dentist holds the discretion to specify the services the therapist can offer.

 Based on the existing evidence, Minnesota’s initiatives have been positive over the years.
-Actually, in one case study, a local dental clinic found that just one year after the passing of these legislations, patient visits increased by 27%.
-Equally, the Minnesota Department of Health issued a report sometime back, confirming that dental therapists have expanded access to dental care, significantly cut wait times for rural patients, and reduced hospital ER visits for dental problems.
+In one case study, a local dental clinic found that just one year after the passing of these legislations, patient visits increased by 27 percent.
+Equally, the Minnesota Department of Health issued a report confirming that dental therapists have expanded access to dental care, significantly cut wait times for rural patients, and reduced hospital ER visits for dental problems.

 Maine passed the dental therapy legislation in 2014 and amended it in 2019.
 The legislation established the scope of practice for dental therapists.
-For instance, according to this legislation, a dental therapist who is under direct dentist’s supervision, may remove socket dressings, irrigate and dry root canals, and take cytological smears.
+For instance, according to this legislation, a dental therapist who is under direct dentist’s supervision may remove socket dressings, irrigate and dry root canals, and take cytological smears.
 Under general supervision, therapists may prescribe or administer anti-cavity toothpaste, oral rinses, or topical gels.
-But again, remember, some of these procedures might not be available in Maine presently, due to the COVID-19.
-This is according to Governor Janet Mill's, Executive Order.

 Also, according to Maine’s laws, dental hygienists who meet the additional experience and educational levels may become independent practice hygienists.
 As an independent dental hygienist, supervision is usually not required.

 Vermont followed suit in 2016.
 A dental therapist in Vermont should be licensed either as an Advanced Dental Therapist (ADH) or Registered Dental Hygienist (RDH).
-He or she must also have completed a dental therapy graduate program from a CODA-accredited institution.
+They must also have completed a dental therapy graduate program from a CODA-accredited institution.

-The 2016 legislation also goes ahead to define the scope of practice for dental therapists in Vermont.
+The 2016 legislation also defines the scope of practice for dental therapists in Vermont.
 They (therapists) should work under the supervision of a licensed dentist via a collaborative management agreement.
 They may either work under general supervision (remote supervision by a dentist) or direct supervision (supervising dentist is on-site).
 For instance, under general supervision, dental therapists can provide oral health care services related to evaluation, prevention, and assessment, palliative therapy, education, and restoration.

-About one million Oregonians reside in areas where there is a significant scarcity of dentists.
-Only four out of thirty-six counties in Oregon are considered to have enough dentists.
-According to the Oregon health Surveillance System, only 27% of adults and 44 % of Oregon Kids covered by Medicaid were attended to by a dentist in all of 2016.
-According to the above statistics, there is no doubt that dental access in Oregon needed to improve, hence the high acceptance of the pilot program.
+About 1 million Oregonians reside in areas where there is a significant scarcity of dentists.
+Only four out of 36 counties in Oregon are considered to have enough dentists.
+According to the Oregon Health Surveillance System, only 27 percent of adults and 44 percent of children covered by Medicaid were attended to by a dentist in all of 2016.
+According to the above statistics, there is no doubt that dental access in Oregon needed to improve.

 Arizona passed dental therapy laws in 2018.
 The law requires dental therapists to be registered dental hygienists and pass a Western Regional Examining Board clinical examination or its equivalent.
-More so, the law requires dental therapists to initially work 1, 000 hours under an Arizona dentist, before they can enter into an agreement that allows them to practice under general supervision.
+The law also requires dental therapists to initially work 1,000 hours under an Arizona dentist, before they can enter into an agreement that allows them to practice under general supervision.